-Individual accommodations are determined through an interactive conversation between the student and their DSS counselor/advisor and listed formally on the Accommodations Letter which is available to access through Clockwork Student Accommodation Portal once a student is registered with DSS.
-All students who wish to activate their accommodations for a particular course must show their Accommodations Agreement and discuss the accommodations with their professor.
-The Accommodations Agreement should be signed by the student and the instructor.
+Individual accommodations are determined through an interactive discussion between the student and their DSS counselor/advisor and listed formally on the Accommodations Letter which is available to access through Clockwork Student Accommodation Portal once a student is registered with DSS.
+All students who wish to activate their accommodations for a particular course must share an electronic copy of their Accommodations Letter with each instructor via the Clockwork Student Accommodation Portal.

 - Accessible Furniture

 - Testing Accommodations